wilsonmar/scala/README.md

 Here is my hands-on approach to introducing Scala to you.

-The sequence of information and examples here has been hand-crafted based on various tutorials.
+The sequence of information and examples here has been hand-crafted based on various other tutorials.

 (This one page will be separated into separate ones)